 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments Credit Losses -Measurement of Credit Losses on Financial Instruments."
-ASU 2016-13 requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected, which includes the Company's accounts receivable.
+ASU 2016-13 introduces the Current Expected Credit Losses Methodology (CECL) for estimating allowances and credit losses, and requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected, which includes the Company's accounts receivable and investments in marketable securities.
 This ASU was adopted by the Company for reporting periods beginning after December 15, 2022.